-The Committee did not make any changes to Mr. Heasley's base salary or his annual on-target MIC award.
+The Committee reviewed the 2011 Competitive Analysis and determined that Mr. Heasley's total cash compensation was consistent with its compensation philosophy and therefore, the Committee did not make any changes to Mr. Heasley's base salary or his annual on-target MIC award.